arundevops16/document/README.md

 **Note**:

-	-*Currently this pipelines are created for staging environment*
+	*Currently this pipelines are created for staging environment*

-	-*Pipelines are pushed to gitlab repo for respective environment branch*
+	*Pipelines are pushed to gitlab repo for respective environment branch*